sstolper-ua/domoticz-dreame-plugin/README.md

-# Xiaomi Mi Robot Vacuum - Domoticz Python plugin
+# Dream Robot Vacuum - Domoticz Python plugin

 *This plugin uses the [Python-miio](https://github.com/rytilahti/python-miio) library.*
+*This plugin is fork of the [mrin/domoticz-mirobot-plugin](https://github.com/mrin/domoticz-mirobot-plugin) linrary

 *See this [link](https://www.domoticz.com/wiki/Using_Python_plugins) for more information on the Domoticz plugins.*